RodolfoSilva/rodolfosilva.github.io/src/_posts/2024-09-22-adding-a-new-icon-collection-to-a-phoenix-project.md

 ---
 layout: post
 title: Adding a new icon collection to a Phoenix project
+description: Learn how to easily add custom icon collections, like Lucide, to your Phoenix project.
+This guide covers configuring icon dependencies, updating Tailwind, and seamlessly integrating new SVG icons alongside Heroicons.
 date: 2024-09-22 10:00:00.000000000 -03:00
 slug: elixir/adding-a-new-icon-collection-to-a-phoenix-project/
 categories: